 Even though her track and field career took a slight shift in a different direction, Demonica remains focused on accomplishing her original goals.
 And she has learned just how strong a woman she is.

 “I continue to fight through any struggle that comes my way in life,” said Demonica.
 “I prove to myself every day what I am capable of even when I have my doubts.
 You have to learn to be tough and make the best of every situation.”

-Explore the Meredith Avenging Angels athletics programathletics exercise and sports science
+Explore the Meredith Avenging Angels athletics programathletics class of 2019 exercise and sports science